juanpabloaj/docker-compose-google-cloud-sdk/README.md

 Usage

-Set env variable with your credentials
+Set environment variable with your credentials

     GCLOUD_SERVICE_KEY